tc39/notes/meetings/2019-03/mar-26.md

 DE: Would the Bocoup people want to answer this?

-LBR: We cannot have observable tests for it, but it is pointing to a specific standard.
+LEO: We cannot have observable tests for it, but it is pointing to a specific standard.

 DE: We've compromised by allowing people to turn off these tests and comparing the strings, which is actually still pretty useful.